stjudecloud/workflows/README.md

 * `bin` - Scripts used by Cromwell configuration settings.
 Add this to `$PATH` prior to using configurations  in `conf` with Cromwell.
 * `conf` - Cromwell configuration files created for various environments that we use across our team.
 Feel free to use/fork/suggest improvements.
 * `docker` - Dockerfiles used in our workflows.
-All docker images are published to [Docker Hub](https://hub.docker.com/u/stjudecloud) as a part of our CI and are versioned.
+All docker images are published to the [GitHub Container Registy](https://github.com/orgs/stjudecloud/packages?repo_name=workflows) as a part of our CI and are versioned.
 * `tools` - All tools we have wrapped as individual WDL tasks.
 * `workflows` - Directory containing all end-to-end bioinformatics workflows.